 #1: There’s a floating seafood restaurant

 You’ll probably see this on your guidebook.
 Jumbo Kingdom is located in the Aberdeen Typhoon Shelters.
 Although it is a bit touristy, but how cool is this to be able to enjoy a seafood feast on a floating restaurant, next to the local fishermen community?
-In addition, Jumbo Kingdom has been featured in various films, such as Love Is a Many-Splendoured Thing in the 1950s, Internal Affairs II (無間道II), Contagion, The Thieves (도둑들), and several Jackie Chan films.
+In addition, Jumbo Kingdom has been featured in various films, such as Love Is a Many-Splendoured Thing in the 1950s, Infernal Affairs II (無間道II), Contagion, The Thieves (도둑들), and several Jackie Chan films.

 #2: An award winning amusement park

 Another popular tourist attraction, but also loved by the locals.
 Ocean Park was apparently the 7th most popular amusement park in the world, and it is not hard to see why.
 It’s been over 30 years since its establishment, and Ocean Park is definitely the place for everyone – from animals (dolphins, penguins, pandas and more) to roller coasters (yep, there are four at Ocean Park), people of all ages can certainly find something that they enjoy here.
 During special occasions and festivals throughout the year, the park offers limited time events, such as summer galas and Halloween themed events.
 What’s not to love?

 #3: There are a lot of things going on

 Due to the relatively extensive area and the geographical location of the district, there is a huge diversity in terms of the things that happen here.
 It is perhaps the only district in Hong Kong where both the poorest grassroots and wealthiest tycoons live in; typhoon shelters with traditional fishing boats; hiking trails in the country parks with breathtaking views; laid back beaches, and serene historical sites.
 And I’m pretty certain that you can find something that catches your eyes here!